 During 2013, 10,271 cases of measles were reported within the European Union.
 Eight people developed measles encephalitis (infection of the brain), and three died.

 The graph below shows the rise in the overall number of UK measles cases between 2001 and 2013 (confirmed by laboratory testing).
-Numbers of cases fell in 2014 and 2015, but have started to rise again in 2016, with 234 measles cases confirmed between January and September 2016 - more than five times as many as the total number of cases in 2015.
+Numbers of cases fell in 2014 and 2015, but rose again in 2016, with 488 measles cases confirmed between January and September 2016 - more than five times as many as the total number of cases in 2015.